-Alaska is both the largest U.S. states and one of the least populous, and its small economy is primarily based around the oil industry.
+Alaska is both the largest U.S. state and one of the least populous.
+Its small economy is primarily based around the oil industry.
 While dips in the industry have led to an overall decline in the state’s economy, the Alaska Department of Labor & Workforce Development reports that financial sectors have experienced smaller losses than many other industries in the state.
-The Bureau of Labor Statistics projects positions for accountants and auditors in Alaska to grow by around 5% through 2024, which is below the national average.
+The Bureau of Labor Statistics projects positions for accountants and auditors in Alaska to grow by around 4% from 2016 to 2026, which is below the national average.
 However, Alaska proportionally employs a higher percentage of accountants than the national average in many of its nonmetropolitan areas, particularly in the southeast region.
-Accountants can also expect to earn an annual mean wage of $82,180, which is dramatically higher than the national average.
+Accountants can also expect to earn an annual mean wage of $82,040, which is dramatically higher than the national average.

 Alaska at a glance

 |Per Capita Income||$33,062|

 Accounting Programs in Alaska

 Search our comprehensive school directory to explore the accounting programs in Alaska, including campus-based, online and hybrid programs.

 Accounting Salaries and Employment

 According to the Alaska Department of Labor and Workforce Development, the average annual salary for Alaskan CPAs is $78,400 per year.
 While the agency projects slow growth in the overall number of CPA positions between now and 2022, the state of boasts a high number of CPAs per capita and demand is expected to remain steady.

 Alaskan CPAs are employed across the full spectrum of the Alaskan economy including; the Big Four CPA firms, state and regional firms, and government and private agencies.